 In May 2011, all health system locations adopted the common name of Mayo Clinic Health System in (town name).
 To reflect the dual sponsorship at the time, all former Franciscan Skemp locations became known as Mayo Clinic Health System — Franciscan Healthcare in (town name).

 In October 2018, the Franciscan Sisters of Perpetual Adoration released their sponsorship.
 However, the organization's name remains the same.

 Skemp Clinic was founded in 1923 by Dr. Archibald Skemp.
-His brothers George and Fred soon joined the practice as well as his sons John, Sam, Charles and nephew Joseph.
+His brothers, George and Fred, soon joined the practice, as well as his sons, John, Sam, Charles, and nephew Joseph.
 The clinic grew over the decades as it merged with other clinics and built more clinics to better serve patients close to home.
-Today, it employs 200 specialists and primary care doctors caring for patients at locations in southwestern Wisconsin, southeastern Minnesota and northeastern Iowa.
+Today it employs 200 specialists and primary care providers caring for patients at locations in southwestern Wisconsin, southeastern Minnesota and northeastern Iowa.
 Its family practice residency program is affiliated with the Mayo Graduate School of Medicine.

 Mayo Clinic has served as a model for medical practice throughout the world since it was founded in 1889.
 It, too, began as the medical practice of a country doctor, William Worrall Mayo, who was soon joined by his two sons, William J. and Charles.
 Together the Mayos quickly expanded the clinic into the world's first group medical practice, where teams of experts in various fields work together and support each other for the patient's benefit.
 Today Mayo Clinic attracts patients from around the globe and is widely considered the finest multispecialty clinic in the world.